kubernetes/examples/staging/volumes/scaleio/README.md

 For this demonstration, ensure the following:

- - The ScaleIO `SDC` component is installed and properly configured on all Kubernetes nodes where deployed pods will consume ScaleIO-backed volumes.
+ - The ScaleIO `SDC` component is installed and properly configured on all Kubernetes nodes where deployed pods will consume ScaleIO-backed storage.
  - You have a configured ScaleIO gateway that is accessible from the Kubernetes nodes.

 ## Deploy Kubernetes Secret for ScaleIO

 The ScaleIO plugin uses a Kubernetes Secret object to store the `username` and `password` credentials.
-Kuberenetes requires the secret values to be base64-encoded to simply obfuscate (not encrypt) the clear text as shown below.
+Kubernetes requires the secret values to be base64-encoded to simply obfuscate (not encrypt) the clear text as shown below.

 ```
 $> echo -n "siouser" | base64